informalsystems/sovereign-ibc/docs/DataRequirements.md

 ## Changelog

-- 2024-01-17: Initial requirements
+- 2024-01-17: Drafted initial requirements
+- 2024-01-18: Applied review feedback

 ## Context

 The following endpoints (or equivalent) are necessary for operating the relayer.
-An optimal approach involves encapsulating these endpoints as methods on the unified clients designed to manage RPC or WebSocket requests and responses.
-For each section, we provide a list of the endpoints and the latest status of that endpoint, as far as we could investigate in the Sovereign SDK codebase.
+An optimal approach involves exposing these endpoints as methods on the unified client designed to manage requests and responses by various RPC or WebSocket connections.
+For each section, we provide a comprehensive list of the endpoints, **their priority for the initial phase of implementation** and latest availability status, as far as we could investigate in the Sovereign SDK codebase.
 They are ordered from highest to lowest impact roughly, i.e., the last endpoint in the list is the least important and least frequently required.

 ## Table of Contents